Originate/guide/scala/README.md

     }
     ```

-0. When passing functions, avoid inner block syntax:
+0. When passing functions, do not use inner block syntax:

     ```scala
     (bad => {